 The importance of ball selection

 Before the fitting comes the ball selection.
 How can you tell which ball drillers are most likely to help with proper selection and fitting?
 The first thing to look for is a ball driller who will watch you bowl.
-No matter what your level or style, or how recently your last fitting was, it is paramount that you are ...
+No matter what your level or style, or how recently your last fitting was, it is paramount that you ...

 This article is only available to Bowling This Month subscribers.
 Click below to get instant access to this article and all of our other premium instructional content.